-Sikkim is a state that is rich in biodiversity, has a rain-fed farming system, a soil that was rich in organic carbon and a humid climate that served as a stimulus to more vegetation.
-Besides this, it consistently recorded a consumption of fertilizers averaging at 7kg/ha before 2003.
+Sikkim is a state that is rich in biodiversity, has a rain-fed farming system, soil that is rich in organic carbon and a humid climate that serves as a stimulus for more vegetation.
+Besides this, it consistently recorded consumption of fertilizers averaging at 7kg/ha before 2003.
 Official reports found that the soil had not absorbed that many chemicals.
 Most of the crops were grown with compost manure and 11,164ha was already under cardamom cultivation, where fertilizers and pesticides were never used.

 The first step taken by the state government was to ban synthetic fertilizers and pesticides by withdrawing the subsidy on fertilizers in 2003, followed by removing the transport and commission subsidy in 2006.
 Further, all sales points were also clamped down.
 Evidently, the pesticide-free record began to show results in the central government agriculture yearly statistics since then.